minchopm/timeout-scheduler/README.md

 [![NPM Version](https://img.shields.io/npm/v/@artesoft/timeout-scheduler.svg)](https://www.npmjs.com/package/@artesoft/timeout-scheduler)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A performance-oriented, "freeze-proof" `setTimeout` scheduler that prevents UI blocking by processing tasks within the browser's animation frames.
+A performance-oriented, "freeze-proof" scheduler that provides a priority-based task system to prevent UI blocking.
+It intelligently uses `requestAnimationFrame` for high-priority tasks and `requestIdleCallback` for non-essential background work.

 ---

 ### The Problem

-In complex web applications, especially in frameworks like Angular, React, or Vue, you might have hundreds or thousands of `setTimeout` calls firing in a short period.
-This can happen during data processing, rendering large lists, or third-party script execution.
-When too many callbacks execute at once, they can block the browser's main thread, leading to a frozen UI, janky animations, and a poor user experience.
+Complex web applications can fire hundreds of `setTimeout` calls, blocking the browser's main thread and leading to a frozen UI, janky animations, and a poor user experience.
+Not all tasks are equally important, but the browser treats them the same, executing a non-critical analytics event with the same urgency as a UI update.

 ### The Solution

-`@artesoft/timeout-scheduler` solves this by intercepting calls to `setTimeout` and `clearTimeout`.
-Instead of letting them fire immediately when their time is up, it adds them to a queue.
-This queue is then processed smoothly using `requestAnimationFrame`, executing a limited number of tasks per frame.
-This ensures that the main thread is never blocked for too long, keeping your application responsive at all times.
+`@artesoft/timeout-scheduler` solves this by intercepting `setTimeout` and providing a priority-aware task queue.

+-   **High-priority tasks** (e.g., UI updates) are processed smoothly using `requestAnimationFrame`, ensuring your application remains responsive.
+-   **Low-priority tasks** (e.g., logging, non-essential data processing) are deferred to `requestIdleCallback`, allowing the browser to execute them during periods of inactivity, guaranteeing zero impact on performance.

 ## Features

 -   **Prevents UI Freezing:** Batches `setTimeout` callbacks to run smoothly over time.
+-   **🚀 Cooperative Scheduling:** Uses `requestIdleCallback` for low-priority tasks to run work only when the browser is idle.
+-   **Task Prioritization:** A new `scheduleTask` API lets you distinguish between `'user-visible'` and `'background'` work.
+-   **Dynamic Performance Tuning:** Automatically adjusts how many tasks run per frame based on main thread performance.
+-   **Drop-in Replacement:** The `overrideTimeouts()` method works without refactoring your existing `setTimeout` calls.
-- **Graceful Shutdown:** Pending tasks are never lost; they are automatically rescheduled with the native `setTimeout` on cleanup.
+-   **Graceful Shutdown:** Pending tasks are never lost and are rescheduled with native `setTimeout` on cleanup.
-- **Drop-in Replacement:** Works by overriding the global functions.
-No need to refactor your existing code.
-- **Configurable:** Adjust the number of tasks processed per frame and enable/disable logging.
+-   **Highly Configurable:** Fine-tune the scheduling behavior, enable dynamic budgeting, and turn on logging.
 -   **Framework-Agnostic:** Works with any frontend framework or vanilla JavaScript.

 ## Installation